 As an academic administrator, Dr. LeNoir was Interim President of The American Academy of Dramatic Arts, Los Angeles, and previous to that role, was the Director of Instruction.
 She served on the faculty of Minnesota State University as Associate Professor and Head of Performance, and as Assistant Professor at Bradley University.

-She has been active in the Association for Theatre in Higher Education (ATHE), holding several offices: Member at Large-Operations on the Governing Council, Directing Focus Group Representative, Conference Planner, and Graduate Student Representative.
+She has been active in the Association for Theatre in Higher Education (ATHE), holding several offices: Treasurer; Vice President for Conference 2011; Member at Large-Operations on the Governing Council; and Directing Focus Group Representative, Conference Planner, and Graduate Student Representative.
 She served on the Professional Development Committee, Marketing Committee, Finance Committee and the Ad Hoc Committee on Conferences.
-She is currently Vice President for Conference 2010 in Los Angeles.

 She has directed over 50 productions, working professionally in New York, Ohio, Minnesota and Texas, and in educational venues in Texas, Illinois, Minnesota and Los Angeles.
 She has received three Certificates of Merit for Directing from KC/ACTF for The Kentucky Cycle, Parts I and II, The Importance of Being Earnest and Man of La Mancha.
 She directed several new plays and numerous new play readings, first at UT-Austin, and then with PlayGroundZero, a new play development company she co-founded in Austin, Texas.
 She has worked with Kinesis Dance Theatre in Texas on a number of dance theatre projects, and directed the Bradley University Centennial Gala.